Orioles set mark for HRs allowed in late-night loss to Rays

-BALTIMORE (AP) — The Baltimore Orioles set the major league record for home runs allowed in a season, giving up drives to Austin Meadows and Willy Adames in a rain-delayed, 5-2 loss to Tampa Bay that ended shortly before 1 a.m.
+And that came early Thursday night when Tampa Bay’s Austin Meadows sent a drive sailing over the right field scoreboard at Camden Yards.
+Much later, the Rays finished off a rain-delayed, 5-2 win that ended shortly before 1 a.m.
 Friday.

-About 200 fans were left at Camden Yards when the Rays closed out the win.
+About 200 fans were left for the final out.

-Meadows hit the record-setting 259th home run off Baltimore this year — the last-place Orioles began the day tied with the 2016 Cincinnati Reds for the dubious mark.
+Meadows hit the record-setting 259th home run off Baltimore this year — the last-place Orioles began the day tied with the 2016 Cincinnati Reds for the highest total in big league history.

-Adames, who finished with three hits, later connected for No. 260 against the O’s.
-Baltimore still has 34 more games remaining.
+Meadows connected in the third.
+A couple innings after that, Willy Adames added No. 260.

+“I’m a broken record when it comes to homers we’ve given up,” first-year Orioles manager Brandon Hyde said.
+“I don’t know what to say except we have a lot of work to do with our pitchers.”

 The teams were tied at 2 when a downpour sent the game into a rain delay in the fifth inning.